DIY hovercraft guide - BR6

 The ESC should mention "motor" on one side and "battery" on the other.
 Solder the two electrical wires from the motor to the ESC (tutorial here) and solder the male connector on the other side.
 Finally, connect the ESC to the radio receptor using the servo extension cable.

-Check if your ESC jumpers are correctly set for a LIPO battery.
+Check if your ESC jumpers are correctly set to "NIMH".
 Turn on your transmitter and set the throttle to zero, then connect the battery to the ESC.
 If you use a Turningy ESC, the motor should beep once to confirm the good electrical and radio links (it's not common, but sometimes the receiver needs a new manual binding, check your radio manual to see the procedure).

 You can now test the propeller and the flaps, as a reward for your work until now.
 Be careful : even without a skirt, your hovercraft will tend to take off and move forward :-)